 The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises during the term of the lease.
-For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety, as well as dangers for navigation within the channel.
-Conversely, prolonged drought conditions could lower water levels exposing previously submerged structures to the elements potentially leading to increased wear and tear on the pilings and dock, reduce navigability of the channel, thereby increasing hazards, and impacting the function and utility of the lease area structures.
+For example, the potential for more frequent and stronger storm events may expose the lease area structures to higher flood risks and cause facilities to be damaged or dislodged, presenting hazards to public safety as well as dangers for navigation within the channel.
+Conversely, prolonged drought conditions could lower water levels, exposing previously submerged structures to the elements and potentially leading to increased wear and tear on the pilings and dock.
+Lowered water levels could also reduce navigability of the channel, thereby increasing hazards and impacting the function and utility of the lease area structures.

-The floating boat dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, and increasing their resiliency to some climate change impacts; but, may require more frequent maintenance to ensure continued functionality, during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed features may need reinforcement to withstand higher levels of flood exposure.
+The floating dock and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, and increasing their resiliency to some climate change impacts.
+These structures may require more frequent maintenance to ensure continued functionality, during and after storm seasons and to avoid dislodgement of dock facilities.
+The fixed features, such as pilings and bank protection may need reinforcement to withstand higher levels of flood exposure.

-The bank is somewhat vegetated, which provides additional stability and reduces the amount of erosion and scour pressure experienced during future events because of the vegetation's underground root system; but remains at risk of accelerated deterioration from currents and floods as exposed portions of the protective structure could be vulnerable to future events.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.

 Pursuant to the proposed lease, the applicant acknowledges that the lease premises and adjacent upland (not within the lease area) are located in an area that may be subject to effects of climate change, including sea-level rise.